Amazing Giant Flowers by Adriana Wells

 Disney and Dolce & Gabbana have trusted us with their events.
 So whether you're a first-time DIYer or a seasoned event pro, these are built to perform.

-If you want to go even further with your backdrop design, I'd love for you to read my guide on how to make an oversized flower arch backdrop — it covers the structural side of things in detail and has some really beautiful layout ideas.
+And if you want to go even further with your backdrop design, I'd love for you to read my guide on how to make an oversized flower arch backdrop — it covers the structural side of things in detail and has some really beautiful layout ideas.

 Your backdrop is going to be in hundreds of photos.
 It's going to be the thing guests remember.
 It's going to be the image you print and hang on your wall someday.